 For the first time, the hypothesis of the chronopharmacological effect of antidepressants was substantiated in experimental conditions.
 A new point of view on the origin of the anti-anxiety action of anxiolytic drugs was suggested.
 Chronobiological characteristics of the action of psychomotor stimulants like caffeine and amphetamines were presented.

 A lot of research was devoted to elucidating the contribution of the visual analyzer to the psychostimulant effect and the possibility of a direct pharmacological intervention in the function of the photosensitive apparatus of the retina was postulated.
 The obtained results were included in a complex of works published after 2000.

-What do his students say about their Professor?
+What do students say about their professor?

 K. S. Elbekyan, Doctor of Biology, Head of the Department of General and Biological Chemistry of the Stavropol State Medical University, Professor

 When I had to choose my specialization I gave preference to pharmacology without any hesitation, largely thanks to the personality of Dr Arushanian.